The Oklahoma City Police Department offers rewarding law enforcement careers to men and women interested in becoming Police Officers.

 Please allow up to four hours.
-Once you are scheduled for the test, you will receive a study guide.
+Once you are scheduled for the test, you will receive a study guide two weeks before the test date.
 Please take the time to review the study guide as it provides useful information and tips to successfully complete the exam.

 The Interview Board is comprised of three members from the Recruiting Unit.
 You will be asked a standard set of questions and given a specific time frame to provide your answers.
 The Interview Board will evaluate your responses and provide a numerical score which will determine your placement on an eligibility list.